devdacian/foundry-bug-report-4808/README.md

 forge test -vvv

-Run it a few times some runs will pass, but other runs will fail as at a seemingly-random point, the Vault's balance gets set to msg.value instead of being incrementing.
+Run it a few times some runs will pass, but other runs will fail as at a seemingly-random point, the Vault's balance gets set to msg.value instead of being incremented.
 If running with -vvv the last output from failed execution will look like:

         actor          :  0x5615dEB798BB3E4dFa0139dFa1b3D433Cc23b72f
         amount         :  10000000000000000000